-- 1. Percentage of people aged 65+ who reported their general health as being very good or good - 2.
-Life satisfaction amongst older people - Percentage of people aged 65+ reporting they felt involved in any decisions made about their care and support - 4.
-Percentage of people aged 65+ reporting they received the right information or advice when they needed it - 5.
-Percentage of people age 65+ reporting they live in the right home for them - Percentage of people aged 65+ reporting happy with the support from my family, friends and neighbours (Proxy question for Percentage of people age 65+ reporting loneliness)
+Dα Data Sets: 1.
+Percentage of people aged 65+ who reported their general health as being very good or good 8.
+Percentage of older adults of a healthy weight, persons aged 65+ 2.
+Life satisfaction amongst older people 9.
+Hip fractures among older people 3.
+Percentage of people aged 65+ reporting they felt involved in any decisions made about their care and support 10.
+Older people supported in the community, per 1,000 population 65+ 4.
+Percentage of people aged 65+ reporting they received the right information or advice when they needed it 11.
+Number of care and support packages provided 5.
+Percentage of people age 65+ reporting they live in the right home for them 12.
+Domiciliary Care - Number of service users and hours of care provided 6.
+Percentage of people aged 65+ reporting happy with the support from my family, friends and neighbours (Proxy question for Percentage of people age 65+ reporting loneliness) 13.
+Number of people requiring residential and nursing care services 7.
+Dementia Projections Pul Publications: